xtopheryoungs/CodeQuestArcade/1-saveTheArcade/tutorials/2-events.md

 #### ~ tutorialhint

+The direction *back* refers to the area behind the agent.

 Run your code by sending the command "interact" in the Minecraft chat window.

 ### Agent destroy @showdialog